Kurrawong/rdf-delta-load-test/README.md

 Generated RDF will be reused across tests.
 If you need to regenerate it for some reason, simply delete the `rdf` folder in the root directory.
 This folder is created automatically after you run the script for the first time.

+> [!IMPORTANT]
+> you will need to force the regeneration of RDF if you change the indexed_property
+> settings.
+Again, you can do this by just deleting the `rdf` folder.